-Figure 53 shows the timing diagram for the serial interface of the AD7327.
-The serial clock applied to the SCLK pin provides the conversion clock and controls the transfer of information to and from the AD7327 during a conversion.
+Figure 53 shows the timing diagram for the serial interface of the AD7328.
+The serial clock applied to the SCLK pin provides the conversion clock and controls the transfer of information to and from the AD7328 during a conversion.

-The $\overline{\text{CS}}$ signal initiates the data transfer and the conversion process.
-The falling edge of $\overline{\text{CS}}$ puts the track-and-hold into hold mode and takes the bus out of three-state.
-Then the analog input signal is sampled.
+The \overline{CS} signal initiates the data transfer and the conversion process.
+The falling edge of \overline{CS} puts the track-and-hold into hold mode and takes the bus out of three-state.
+The analog input signal is then sampled.
 Once the conversion is initiated, it requires 16 SCLK cycles to complete.

 The track-and-hold goes back into track mode on the 14^{th} SCLK rising edge.
 On the 16^{th} SCLK falling edge, the DOUT line returns to three-state.
-If the rising edge of \overline{CS} occurs before 16 SCLK cycles have elapsed, the conversion is terminated, and the DOUT line returns to three-state.
+If the rising edge of \overline{CS} occurs before 16 SCLK cycles have elapsed, the conversion is terminated and the DOUT line returns to three-state.
 Depending on where the \overline{CS} signal is brought high, the addressed register may be updated.

-Data is clocked into the AD7327 on the SCLK falling edge.
+Data is clocked into the AD7328 on the SCLK falling edge.
 The three MSBs on the DIN line are decoded to select which register is addressed.
 The control register is a 12-bit register.
-If the control register is addressed by the three MSBs, the data on the DIN line is loaded into the control on the 15th SCLK falling edge.
-If the sequence register or either of the range registers is addressed, the data on the DIN line is loaded into the addressed register on the 11th SCLK falling edge.
+If the control register is addressed by the three MSBs, the data on the DIN line is loaded into the control on the $15^{\rm th}$ SCLK rising edge.
+If the sequence register or either of the range registers is addressed, the data on the DIN line is loaded into the addressed register on the $11^{\rm th}$ SCLK falling edge.

-Conversion data is clocked out of the AD7327 on each SCLK falling edge.
+Conversion data is clocked out of the AD7328 on each SCLK falling edge.
 Data on the DOUT line consists of three channel identifier bits, a sign bit, and a 12-bit conversion result.
 The channel identifier bits are used to indicate which channel corresponds to the conversion result.
-The ADD2 bit is clocked out on the $\overline{\text{CS}}$ falling edge, and the ADD1 bit is clocked out on the first SCLK falling edge.